Battle of Redinha

-The Battle of Redinha was a rearguard action which took place on March 12, 1811, during Masséna's retreat from Portugal, by a French division under Marshal Ney against a considerably larger Anglo-Portuguese force under Wellington.
-Challenging the Allies with only one or two divisions, Ney's 7,000 troops were pitched against 25,000 men.
+The Battle of Redinha was a rearguard action which took place on March 12, 1811, during Masséna's retreat from Portugal as part of the Peninsular War, by a French division under Marshal Ney against a considerably larger Anglo-Portuguese force under Wellington.
+Challenging the Allies with only one or two divisions, Ney's 6,000 troops were pitched against 30,000 men.
 In a typical rearguard action, Ney delayed the Allied advance for a day and bought valuable time for the withdrawal of the main body of the French army.

-Redinha was the second and most successful rearguard action fought during Masséna's retreat from the Lines of Torres Vedras in the spring of 1811.
+Redinha was the second and most successful rearguard action for Ney fought during Masséna's retreat from the Lines of Torres Vedras in the spring of 1811.
 Having held off the British at Pombal on 11 March, Marshal Ney and the French rearguard had retreated to Redinha.
 Here he took up an apparently vulnerable position, with Mermet's division on a plateau south of the village, and Marchand's division north of the village on the far side of the Ancos River, linked by a narrow bridge, but Wellington was aware that he was close to much larger French formations, and proceeded very carefully.